Beolach/gnubee-tools/README.md

 - `CONSOLE_SHELL=yes` - this is equivalent to not finding `GNUBEE-ROOT`;
    a console shell is run, but the network is not configured.

+- `GNUBEE-ROOT=GNUBEE-ROOT` - this allows you to change the label to look for when mounting the root filesystem.
+For example, if you normally boot with the default filesystem labeled GNUBEE-ROOT, but also have another filesystem labeled GNUBEE-RESCUE and want to boot with that root filesystem, you can edit gnubee-config.txt and add `GNUBEE-ROOT=GNUBEE-RESCUE`.

 Once you are logged in you can modify the network configuration (if, for example, you want some other static IP, or need to specify a